MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_06_Lab1_Ex1_Connect_Services.md

 1. Log in to WIN1 virtual machine as Admin with the password: **Pa55w.rd**.

-2. Open the browser, search for, download, and install the new Microsoft Edge browser if you have not already done so.
-Start the new Edge browser.
+2. Open the Microsoft Edge browser.

 3. In the Edge browser, navigate to the Azure portal at https://portal.azure.com.